 Not many scenes in the film are comical, but the absence or scarcity of happiness or a lighter tone doesn’t take away the fact that in its bizzare & absurd vignettes , a chuckle is the most common response.
 Also, the occasional randomness of the film seem to be so picturesque that when Anderson’s busy portraying them on his canvas; making the foreground and background talk without words, they come off as essential parts and not just random gibberish.
 The film hence gives out the timeless essence that is not provoked by words but strong, often surreal, imagery.

 Roy Anderson has colored his characters with a circus-clownish faces which makes the flow of the dead-pan humor even easier.
 The people walk like zombies who aren’t even interested in reflecting upon the mundane life, thereby giving us no preposterous answers to existence.
 But it makes us know what we are surrounded by and moreover – living on.
 There is a lot of un-related imagery in the film that doesn’t make sense in the grander scheme of things and yet feel important and essential.
 Two small girls fly air bubbles trying to catch whatever could be inflated and re-flown.
 Much like life, where we run behind catching things that won’t be our own after a little fling or a series of other similar flings.
 A pretty similar image of a guy groping his lover on a beach starkly refers to the same thing all together.

 From being obsessed with the opposite sex to rejections or being stuck into a memory, A Pigeon Sat on a Branch Reflecting on Existence is a strange, bizarre, melancholic & terribly beautiful portrayal of human condition.
-It might not resonate to every one out there but if there is a place where people need to learn things through a masters’s eyes, the film is as important as a holy book in a monk’s hand.
+It might not resonate to every one out there but if there is a place where people need to learn things through a master’s eyes, the film is as important as a holy book in a monk’s hand.